shinaBR2/pure-frontend/README.md

 # Pure Frontend Project

 This is a small project to demonstrate how to build a powerful but totally on frontend side with almost basic features.
-The most paintful combination is Gatsby + Firebase + Apollo Client.
+The most painful combination is Gatsby + Firebase + Apollo Client.

 ## Related Technologies